2307 Action During an Interference [R-08.2017]

 The Board acquires jurisdiction over any involved file when the Board initiates a contested case.
 Other proceedings for the involved file within the Office are suspended except as the Board may order.

-Once a patent or application becomes involved in an interference, the Board of Patent Appeals and Interferences (Board) has jurisdiction over the file.
+Once a patent or application becomes involved in an interference, the Board has jurisdiction over the file.
 The examiner may not act on an involved patent or application except as the Board may authorize.

 The Board may occasionally consult with the examiner, for instance, on a question regarding the technology at issue in an involved application or patent.